judka-uriel/uriel-book/uriel_en.md

 any resistance impossible.
 He will not permit the creation of a similar superintelligence that could thwart him.
-Therefore, the main thing to strive for is that such absolute power should be obtained by a righteous person who will do everything possible to create heaven on Earth (*Gan Eden*) for all people using superintelligence, and that this paradise should be the opposite of all dystopias.
+Therefore, the main thing to strive for is that such absolute power should be obtained by a righteous person who will use superintelligence to do everything possible to create heaven on Earth (*Gan Eden*) for all people, and that this paradise should be the opposite of all dystopias.
 When Mashiach's abilities are obtained by a highly moral and responsible person, he will place his abilities in the service of humanity.
 Moreover, he will perfect the world without violating the laws of nature,